mutiaholanrewaju/Nigeria-COVID-19-Data-Analysis-Using-Python-main/README.md

  Data was extracted from the OWID official website as an external data to compare the insights to other insights derived from other data used above.

 # Suggestions on future work/Improvement plans
-1. Ability to get data, analyse and generate insights on the breakdown of the effect on the socio-economy per states like effect of COVID 19 on
+1. Ability to get more COVID 19 data, analyse and generate insights on the breakdown of the effect on the socio-economy per states like effect of COVID 19 on
 - Primary, Secondary and Tertiary Education
 - Employment rate and effect on each job sectors
+2. Ability to do analysis on the rate of vaccine availability, vaccine collection per confirmed cases and non confirmed cases and effect on the confirmed cases
-2. Ability to introduce Artificial Intelligence (AI) into the project to design a model to predict the effect and opportunities of COVID 19 in the next few years
+3. Ability to introduce Artificial Intelligence (AI) into the project to design a model to predict the effect and opportunities of COVID 19 in the next few years